 Alle Landarbeidere have at holde sig paa de Plantager, hvor de höre tjenere.
 De som have taget Ophold i og forstukket sig i Sukkermarkerne eller i "the bush" ville have at vende hjem til deres Boliger, da de, naar de antræffes i Skjul, udsætte sig for at ansees og behandles som Deeltagere i Opröret.
 Saadanne som i lovligt Ærende maatte have at begive sig fra deres Hjem, ville have at forsyne sig med en Fölgeseddel eller et Pas fra deres Foresatte, da de ellers ville blive anholdte og fængslede indtil de gjöre Rede for sig.

-Gouvernementet for dc dansk vestindiske Öer p. t.
+Gouvernementet for de dansk vestindiske Öer p. t.
 St. Croix den 5te October 1878

 AUG.
 GARDE.